johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 appeared squashed vertically compared to the NTSC originals (some people call this the "PAL-squash").

-Now what you must understand is that *these games were made in America, by Americans, on NTSC monitors* that stretched the 320&times;200 image to fill the whole 4:3 screen.
+Now, what you must understand is that *these games were made in North America, on NTSC monitors* that stretched the 320&times;200 image to fill the whole 4:3 screen.
 Therefore (whether like it or not) *everybody on PAL systems experienced these games incorrectly with the wrong aspect ratio back in the day* ("PAL-squashed"), **not** as the original artists intended!
 (Including me, because I grew up in Europe --- I'm not an American preaching to everybody that "Europeans got it all wrong" or something...
 I'm just simply stating historical facts.)